-Dr Howard Hastings at the Europa Hotel in Belfast.
-Photograph: Dara Mac Donaill
+Dr Howard Hastings is the Northern Ireland hotelier who "bet the farm" on the Europa Hotel in Belfast.

 He and his father, Sir William Hastings, pulled off one of the great business deals of the Troubles when in 1993, and for a relative snip at £4 million (€4.5m), they purchased the Europa Hotel – known as both the most bombed hotel in Europe and the most bombed hotel in the world.

 At the time every front window of the then closed city centre hotel – reckoned to have been bombed 28 times during the Northern conflict – was boarded up with plywood from a yet another big IRA blast designed to wreck the commercial heart of Belfast.

 Dr Hastings recalls that McMullan Glass and Glazing from Moira, Co Down, gave the hotel a very good deal to re-glass all the windows in the expectation, he surmises, that there would be many more IRA bombs and many more glazing contracts.

 As it transpired, that was the last bomb.
 The following year the IRA declared a ceasefire, and the peace process, with a number of faulty starts, kicked into gear.
 The Europa, as well as the rest of the Hastings hotel group, has since motored from strength to strength.
 It was the group’s “bet the farm moment”, says Dr Hastings.

 He remembers the collapse of that ceasefire in February 1996, but he didn’t panic.
 “We were always glass half-full people.”